Out of all the vertical jump programs out there, Vert Shock is by far the most talked about.

 Take a look at the graph below to get an understanding of how my vertical jump changed as I progressed through the course.

-8-weeks of grueling jump exercises doesn’t exactly sound that fun, right?
+An 8-week program of gruelling jump exercises doesn’t exactly sound that fun, right?

 You might even expect most people to quit a few days or weeks in.